 - Butter a twelve-cup muffin tin or line it with muffin liners.

-- Blanch or steam the spinach for 2-3 minutes until soft.
+- Blanch or steam the spinach for 2 to 3 minutes until soft.
 Then drain it and squeeze out as much water as you possibly can.2 cups packed spinach

-- Combine the dry ingredients (flour, sugar, baking powder, lemon zest, salt, and cayenne pepper) in a medium-large bowl.1 3/4 cups (8oz/226g) all-purpose flour, 1 tbsp granulated sugar, 2 tsp baking powder, 1 tsp lemon zest, 1/2 tsp salt, pinch cayenne pepper
+- Combine the dry ingredients (flour, sugar, baking powder, lemon zest, salt, and cayenne pepper) in a medium-large bowl.1¾ cups (8 ounces or 226 grams) all-purpose flour, 1 tablespoon granulated sugar, 2 teaspoons baking powder, 1 teaspoon lemon zest, ½ teaspoon salt, pinch cayenne pepper

-- Add the eggs to the measuring cup with the milk and whisk.1 cup (8oz/226g) whole milk, 2 eggs
+- Add the eggs to the measuring cup with the milk and whisk.1 cup (8 ounces or 226 grams) whole milk, 2 eggs

-- Add the butter and the egg-milk mixture to the dry ingredients.
+- Add the butter and the egg and milk mixture to the dry ingredients.

 - Use a large cookie scoop or large spoon to fill the muffin cups.

-- Sprinkle the Parmesan on top of the muffin batter.1 cup (5.29oz/150g) crumbled feta cheese
+- Sprinkle the Parmesan on top of the muffin batter.2 tablespoons (0.5 ounce or 14 grams) grated Parmesan

-- Bake for 18-20 minutes or until a toothpick inserted in the muffin comes out with just a few crumbs.
+- Bake for 18 to 20 minutes or until a toothpick inserted in the muffin comes out with just a few crumbs.

-- Switch your oven to broil and broil the muffins for 1-2 minutes until the Parmesan starts to brown.
+- Switch your oven to broil and broil the muffins for 1 to 2 minutes until the Parmesan starts to brown.

-- Cool in the pan for 5-10 minutes and then remove to a cooling rack to cool completely.
+- Cool in the pan for 5 to 10 minutes and then remove to a cooling rack to cool completely.

 - Store in an airtight container at room temperature for a couple of days or in the refrigerator for a week.

-If you make these spinach and feta muffins, please leave a comment or share a pic with me!
+If you make these spinach and feta muffins, please leave a comment or rating here.

 Week 1: New Year new recipe – blueberry galette